 The German Coffee Hour (Kaffeestunde) meets weekly during the semester at Espresso Royale (on Goodwin in Urbana).
 Speakers at all language levels are welcome.
 Extra credit for attendance is offered by instructors of our language and culture courses.
-For more information, please contact John Slattery.
+For more information, please contact Andrew Schwenk.

 The German Film Night (Filmabend) happens once a month during the semester in Lucy Ellis Lounge, Foreign Languages Building.
 We show the films with English subtitles.
-See "News" on our homepage for upcoming dates and times.
+Watch our Instagram and department website home page for announcements.

 The German Club (Deutschklub) meets regularly during the semester, and plans excursions and other activities.
-We announce upcoming Club events on our Facebook Group, Deutschklub at Illinois.
+Follow our Instagram and department website home page for information.

 Our graduate students have their own lecture series, the German Colloquium.
 Students use this opportunity to get feedback on upcoming conference papers, seminar papers, or segments of dissertations in progress.